 Arguably one of the world’s most colorful affairs, Holi celebrates the end of winter and the beginning of spring.
 These days, this ancient Hindu religious festival is more a time for fun than religious observance.
 On the eve of Holi, bonfires are lit to symbolize good overcoming evil, and crowds may sing and dance on the streets near the bonfires.
 On the day itself, people of all ages go into the streets and play with colored powder and water.
 Anyone and everyone is fair game – in the spirit of celebration.
 Indoors, only dry powder is used to smear each other's faces.
 Primarily observed in northern India, Nepal, and other regions of the world with significant populations of Hindus or people of Indian origin, this festival is sure to enchant and delight even the most sullen of people.
 The great Indian festival lasts for a day and a night, starting in the evening of the Full Moon Day in the month of Falgun.
 It is celebrated with the name Holika Dahan or Choti Holi on first evening of the festival and the following day is called Holi.
-This year, the festival falls on 21 March.
+This year, the festival falls in March.
 In Pune, India, special Holi parties will be held around the city, so make sure to plan where you'll be celebrating as any event is sure to be jam-packed (but that's the fun of it!).

 Make the Radisson Blu Pune Hinjawadi your base for experiencing this colorful event!